wijnandb/15-a-day/content/posts/testing-new-version-of-hugo.md

 ```bash
 $ sudo mv ~/Downloads/hugo /usr/local/
 ```
-Checking if it worked by looking up teh version:
+Checking if it worked by looking up the version:
 ```bash
 $ hugo version

 ```
 The reason I needed a new version of Hugo was because I had trouble making it work on S3.